Four-manifolds, geometries and knots: Cappell-Shaneson knots

 \section{Cappell-Shaneson knots}

-Let $A\in SL(3,\mathbb{Z})$ be such that $det(A-I)=\pm 1$.
-The Cappell-Shaneson knot determined by $A$ is $-$amphicheiral, since inversion in each fibre gives an involution of $M(K)$ fixing a circle, which readily passes to orientation reversing fixed point free involutions of $(\Sigma,K)$ and $(\Sigma^*,K^*)$.
-However such knots are not invertible, for the Alexander polynomial is $det(XI-A)$, which has odd degree and does not vanish at $\pm 1$, and so cannot be symmetric.
+Let $A\in SL(3,\mathbb{Z})$ be such that $\det(A-I)=\pm 1$.
+The knots $K$ obtained by surgery on the canonical cross-section of the mapping torus of the corresponding automorphism of the 3-torus $T^3$ are the Cappell-Shaneson knots determined by $A$.
+On replacing $A$ by $A^{-1}$ (which corresponds to changing the orientation of the knot), if necessary, we may assume that $\det(A-I)=+1$.
+Inversion in each fibre of $M(K)$ fixes a circle, and passes to an orientation reversing involution of $(S^4,K)$.
+Hence each such knot is strongly $-$amphicheiral.
+However, it is not invertible, since $\Delta_K(t)=\det(tI-A)$ is not symmetric.

-Cappell and Shaneson showed that if none of the eigenvalues of the monodromy of such a knot are negative then it is not reflexive.
-In a footnote they observed that the two knots obtained from a matrix $A$ in $SL(3,\mathbb{Z})$ such that $det(A-I)=\pm1$ and with negative eigenvalues are equivalent if and only if there is a matrix $B$ in $GL(3,\mathbb{Z})$ such that $AB=BA$ and the restriction of $B$ to the negative eigenspace of $A$ has negative determinant.
-We shall translate this matrix criterion into one involving algebraic numbers and settle the issue by showing that up to change of orientations there is just one reflexive Cappell-Shaneson 2-knot.
+Cappell and Shaneson showed that if $A$ has no negative eigenvalue then the associated knots are not reflexive.
+In a footnote they observed that if $A$ has negative eigenvalues the two knots obtained from $A$ are equivalent if and only if there is a matrix $B$ in $GL(3,\mathbb{Z})$ such that $AB=BA$ and the restriction of $B$ to the negative eigenspace of $A$ has negative determinant.
+We shall translate this criterion into one involving algebraic numbers, and show that up to change of orientations there is just one reflexive Cappell-Shaneson 2-knot.

-We note first that on replacing $A$ by $A^{-1}$ if necessary (which corresponds to changing the orientation of the knot) we may assume that $det(A-I)=+1$.

-\begin{theorem} Let $A\in SL(3,\mathbb{Z})$ satisfy $det(A-I)=1$.
-If $A$ has trace $-1$ then the corresponding Cappell-Shaneson knot is reflexive, and is determined up to change of orientations among all $2$-knots with metabelian group by its Alexander polynomial $X^3+X^2-2X-1$.
+\begin{theorem} Let $A\in SL(3,\mathbb{Z})$ satisfy $\det(A-I)=1$.
+If $A$ has trace $-1$ then the corresponding Cappell-Shaneson knot is reflexive, and is determined up to change of orientations among all $2$-knots with metabelian group by its Alexander polynomial $t^3+t^2-2t-1$.
 If the trace of $A$ is not $-1$ then the corresponding Cappell-Shaneson knots are not reflexive. \end{theorem}

 \begin{proof} Let $a$ be the trace of $A$.
-Then the characteristic polynomial of $A$ is $f_a(X)=X^3-aX^2+(a-1)X-1=X(X-1)(X-a+1)-1$.
-It is easy to see that $f_a$ is irreducible; indeed, it is irreducible modulo $(2)$.
-Since the leading coefficient of $f_a$ is positive and $f_a(1)<0$ there is at least one positive eigenvalue.
-If $a>5$ all three eigenvalues are positive (since $f_a(0)=-1$, $f_a(\frac12)=(2a-11)/8>0$ and $f_a(1)=-1$).
+Then the characteristic polynomial of $A$ is $\Delta_a(t)=t^3-at^2+(a-1)t-1=t(t-1)(t-a+1)-1$.
+It is easy to see that $\Delta_a$ is irreducible; indeed, it is irreducible modulo $(2)$.
+Since the leading coefficient of $\Delta_a$ is positive and $\Delta_a(1)<0$ there is at least one positive eigenvalue.
+If $a>5$ all three eigenvalues are positive (since $\Delta_a(0)=-1$, $\Delta_a(\frac12)=(2a-11)/8>0$ and $\Delta_a(1)=-1$).
 If $0\leq a\leq5$ there is a pair of complex eigenvalues.